Purpose

 Mumps

-The mumps infection is caused by the mumps virus, an enveloped, negative-sense, single-stranded RNA virus which belongs to the Rubulavirus genus in the Paramyxoviridae family.
+The mumps infection is caused by the mumps virus, an enveloped, negative-sense, single stranded RNA virus which belongs to the Rubulavirus genus in the Paramyxoviridae family.
+Although there are several genotypes, only one distinct serotype of the mumps virus is known.
 Typically, fever, headache, malaise and muscle aches are followed by characteristic painful swelling (inflammation) of the parotid (salivary) gland on one (more common) or both sides of the face.

 Mycoplasma genitalium